Cambridge English

 they had studiedthey'd studied

-The short form for 'had' is 'd.
+The contracted form of 'had' is 'd.

 Negative Contracted Negative